nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a student: `addstudent`

-Adds a student to JARVIS.
+Adds a student to your student list.

 Format: `addstudent s/NAME m/MATRIC_NUM`

 * `m/MATRIC_NUM` must start with 'A', followed by 7 digits and a capital letter.
-* A maximum of 10 students can exist in the student list at any point in time.
-The user will not be allowed to add more students after reaching the limit of 10 students.
+* A maximum of 10 students can exist in your student list at any point in time.
+You will not be allowed to add more students after reaching the limit of 10 students.
-* `MATRIC_NUM` provided must not already exist in student list.
+* `MATRIC_NUM` provided must not already exist in your student list.

 Examples:
 * `addstudent s/John Doe m/A0123459G` adds a student named `John Doe` with matric number `A0123459G` to your student list.